 Three newborn children are abandoned in different parts of Ireland during the 1960s.
 Half a century later, these strangers discover their connection to each other and search for their identities.

-Featuring: Toby David McBride, Helen Ward, John Dowling
+FEATURING: Toby David McBride, Helen Ward, John Dowling

 A tender and essential piece of filmmaking.